traefik/traefik/docs/configuration/backends/ecs.md

 }
 ```

-## Labels: overriding default behaviour
+## Labels: overriding default behavior

-Labels can be used on task containers to override default behaviour:
+Labels can be used on task containers to override default behavior:

 | Label                                                      | Description                                                                                                                                                                                                                   |
 |------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|